 Coda: The City

 As mentioned the civilization of today is an international world city culture.
 We're governed by an elite traveling from mega city to mega city; they feel lost in the nearest countryside.
 Spengler stated this in 1922 and it’s still viable.
 It’s in the chapter ”The Soul of the City” of his magnum opus and here we get his critique in a nutshell.
-The city is born as an extended village, grows in medieval times around a castle or a dome, blossoms in early modern times and declines successively ever after – declines, not on the surface that gets shinier than ever, but essientially since nothing new is created and everything is a repetition of styles, nostalgia and romanticism.
+The city is born as an extended village, grows in medieval times around a castle or a dome, blossoms in early modern times and declines successively ever after – declines, not on the surface that gets shinier than ever, but essentially since nothing new is created and everything is a repetition of styles, nostalgia and romanticism.

-That the current era is a time of repetition and recycling, of pastische and parody and remakes, is clear to everyone.
+That the current era is a time of repetition and recycling, of pastiche and parody and remakes, is clear to everyone.
 Everything is basking in the glory of past masters, making covers and commentaries, mimicking the originality of true creators.
 The demand for ”originality” is long gone.
 The words cultural fatigue spring immediately into mind.